Mung Bean Eggs UPDATED

 Directions

-- Blend soaked, strained, and rinsed mung beans and all other ingredients in a high speed blender until smooth
+- Blend soaked, strained, and rinsed mung beans and all other ingredients in a high speed blender until smooth (Ne to be silk smooth)

-- Pour in egg mixture and leave it alone for 2-3 minutes.
-Cook on low.
-If scrambling, begin folding over the mixture until the mung bean eggs are your preferred texture.
+- If scrambling, begin folding over the mixture until the mung bean eggs are your preferred texture.
 I like them a little crispy.
-Use a bowl to cover up the mung beans while cooking to make sure they are fully cooked.
+Use a lid to cover up the mung beans while cooking to make sure they are fully cooked.
 This may take 10-15 minutes.
 If making a patty, cook on one side until you are able to flip.
 Flip and continue cooking until desired texture

 Related Recipes